ltex-plus/ltex-plus/pages/index.md

 LTeX+ is a successor/fork of the abandoned [LTeX Extension for VS Code](https://github.com/valentjn/vscode-ltex) by Julian Valentin and [LanguageTool for Visual Studio Code extension](https://github.com/adamvoss/vscode-languagetool) by Adam Voss<sup>†</sup>.

-Be aware that this documentation was also forked from [LTeX](https://github.com/valentjn/ltex) and the terms LTeX, LTeX+ are mixed up.
+Be aware that this documentation was also forked from [LTeX](https://github.com/valentjn/ltex) and the terms LTeX and LTeX+ are mixed up.
 Feel free to submit a Pull Request if you notice a mistake in this documentation.

 <div style="margin-bottom:30px;"></div>